Suns vs. Nuggets: Betting Trends, Record ATS, Home/Road Splits

 Suns vs. Nuggets: Betting Trends, Odds, Records Against the Spread, Home/Road Splits

-The Phoenix Suns are 2.5-point favorites heading into Game 4 of the second round of the NBA Playoffs against the Denver Nuggets at Footprint Center on Sunday, starting at 8:00 PM ET on TNT.
-The Nuggets lead the series 2-1.
-The matchup's point total is set at 227.5.
+The Phoenix Suns are 2.5-point favorites heading into a decisive Game 6 of the second round of the NBA Playoffs against the Denver Nuggets at Footprint Center on Thursday, starting at 10:00 PM ET on ESPN.
+The Nuggets lead the series 3-2.
+The matchup has an over/under of 226.5 points.

 Suns vs. Nuggets Odds & Info